Film reopens old, long-buried wounds in Indonesia

 Most of the protein in his diet came from "anything that moved" in the fields, including frogs, rats, snakes and snails.

-"My favorite was the baby rat, it's easy to swallow it alive," said Untung.
+"My favourite was the baby rat, it's easy to swallow it alive," said Untung.

 He learned to play guitar and piano and made his own instrument during breaks.
 To learn English, he copied a dictionary word for word onto cigarette papers.